YuvalSabag/DL_Workshop3/README.md

      - Implement a Siamese Neural Network with **bidirectional LSTMs** to enhance contextual understanding.

 - **Model Evaluation**:
-  - Compare character-level and word-level models based on training, validation, and test datasets.
+  - Compare character-level and word-level models on training, validation, and test datasets.
-  - Analyze performance trends across metrics, highlighting areas for improvement in generalization.
+  - Analyze performance trends across metrics, identifying areas for improvement in generalization.

 - **Benchmarking**:
   - Establish baseline performance using classical regression methods, such as **Linear Regression** and **Random Forest**, with count vectorized text features.